avantika45s/Meesho_EcoZen/README.md

     If you're using MySQL and MySQL Workbench, update the DATABASES configuration in EcoZen/settings.py with your MySQL Workbench credentials.
     Alternatively, you can use SQLite within your WSL environment or any command-line interface.

-    Also, make sure to add your own API keys for services like OpenAI, Gemini, and RapidAPI where required in the project.
+    Also, make sure to add your own API keys for services like OpenAI, Gemini, and RapidAPI and replace them with you API.

 5. **Load the extension**